sylefeb/Silice/projects/fire-v/doc/fire-v.md

 - Relatively compact, ~2K LUTs on ECP5 (2005 LUTs as of latest).
 - Dhrystone CPI: 4.043

 **Note:** *While I am quite happy with these results, there are way smaller RISC-V cores out there (SERV / PicoRV / FemtoRV) and faster ones with pipelined and multiscalar architectures.
-Nevertheless it is quite capable and explores - I think - an interesting compromise in fmax / LUTs / simplicity.
+Nevertheless it is quite capable and provides a fun CPU to play with.
 Also, it is written in Silice :-)*

 ## Operation